GT-RAIL/isolation_cyoa/README.md

 In subsequent connections, you can then use `./docker/run_postgres.sh` to connect directly to the database.

+A similar process exists for getting Redis running: `./docker/run_redis.sh`

 Then run the docker container.
-To run in interactive mode: `./docker/run_docker_interactive.sh`.
+To run in interactive mode: `./docker/run_website_interactive.sh`.

 ## Notes